Guntis Ulmanis: Presidency

 As President, Guntis Ulmanis focused on foreign policy, building relations with international and regional organizations, as well as other countries.
 A major achievement was the conclusion of the Latvian-Russian treaty on the withdrawal of Russian Armed Forces from Latvia.

 During his presidency, Latvia joined the Council of Europe and sent its application to the European Union.
 He announced a moratorium on the death penalty, in accordance with the norms of the European Council.

 In 1996, he was re-elected in the first round of elections, defeating Saeima speaker Ilga Kreituse, Imants Liepa and former Communist Party chairman Alfrēds Rubiks, who was in jail at the time.

-In 1998 President Ulmanis actively supported amendments to the Citizenship law, that would allow all people born after 21 August 1991 to obtain citizenship and would eliminate so-called "naturalization limits" (in which only a limited number of non-citizenship could receive citizenship within a given year).
+In 1998 President Ulmanis actively supported amendments to the Citizenship law, that would allow all people born after 21 August 1991 to obtain citizenship and would eliminate so-called "naturalization limits" (in which only a limited number of non-citizens could receive citizenship within a given year).
 However, he was forced to send the law project on a referendum, after 36 nationalistic deputies, opposed to the amendment petitioned him to do so.
 He then actively and successfully campaigned for the adoption of the amendments by the population.